-The calculation of deferred tax assets and liabilities involves various Management estimates and assumptions as to future taxable earnings, including the amount of non-patronage income and patronage income retained.
+The calculation of deferred tax assets and liabilities involves various management estimates and assumptions as to future taxable earnings, including the amount of non-patronage income and patronage income retained.
 The expected future tax rates are based upon enacted tax laws.

-The Association recorded a valuation allowance of \$1,563 in 2021, \$1,865 in 2020, and \$1,993 in 2019.
+The Association recorded a valuation allowance of \$1,497 in 2022, \$1,563 in 2021, and \$1,865 in 2020.
 The Association will continue to evaluate the realizability of the deferred tax assets and adjust the valuation allowance accordingly.
-At December 31, 2021, the Association had deferred tax assets related to federal and state net operating losses of \$686 that have an indefinite carryforward period and \$525 that expire between 2032 and 2037.
+At December 31, 2022, the Association had deferred tax assets related to federal and state net operating losses of \$908 that have an indefinite carryforward period and \$443 that expire between 2032 and 2037.

-The Association has no uncertain tax positions as of December 31, 2021, 2020, or 2019.
-The Association accounts for income taxes in accordance with Accounting Standards Codification (ASC) 740, which provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.
+The Association has no uncertain tax positions as of December 31, 2022, 2021, or 2020.
+The Association accounts for income taxes in accordance with Accounting Standards Codification (ASC) 740, Income Taxes, which provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.

 ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Association's tax returns to determine whether the tax positions are more-likely-than-not of being sustained upon examination by the applicable tax authority, based on the technical merits of the tax position, and then measuring the tax benefit that is more-likely-than-not to be realized.
-Tax positions not deemed to meet the more-likely-than-not threshold would be recorded as a tax expense in the current reporting period.
-The tax years that remain open for federal and major state income tax jurisdictions are 2018 and forward.
+Tax positions not deemed to meet the more-likely-than- not threshold would be recorded as a tax expense in the current reporting period.
+The tax years that remain open for federal and major state income tax jurisdictions are 2019 and forward.